trothr/blog/Richard/2020/20200531-talk-that-way.md

 our days are in His hands.

 There's been a lot of pain.
-After the pain, there is healing, and then there are some blessings.
+After the pain, there is healing, and then there are even new blessings.
+I'm learning how to breath again.
+Praise God!
 But death is not part of life.
 Death is the end result of a corrupted nature, which in turn is because of our Edenic disobedience.